 Rule 28.
 Members must take reasonable action when undertaking data collection to ensure all of the following:

-1. a) that data collection processes are fit for purpose and clients have been advised accordingly;
+1. a)that data collection processes are fit for purpose and clients have been advised accordingly;

-2. b) that the design and content of data collection processes are appropriate for the audience being analysed;
+2. b)that the design and content of data collection processes are appropriate for the audience being analysed;

-Please note there are XX clauses in Rule 28.
+Please note there are clauses in Rule 28.
 For the topic of representation, clauses a) and b) are the most relevant; refer to the full Code for the comprehensive list of rules and clauses.

 Rule 58.
 Members must ensure that data include sufficient technical information to enable reasonable assessment of the validity of results.